CanIGrow/canigrow-frontend/README.md

 ---

 This project is designed to meet the needs of both first time and experienced gardeners.
+Specific Advantages afforded by this site include:
-Specifically this site assists a user in learning about plants based upon the user's location.
+1) Allowing a user to learn about plants based upon the user's location.

-User Stories
+2) Letting users save a list of plants to a 'plot' for future reference.
+3) Generating calendar data to illustrate a potential growing period based upon a given plant's maturation rate the the frost day based upon a user's location.

+---

+These are the Initial User Stories for the first two sprints of the project's development.

 Specifically this site is built to:
 1) Allow users to search for a plant and receive information about said plant.
 2) Let users save a list of plants to a 'plot' for future reference.